 Understandably, this has led businesses (traditionally in the tech industry) to realize that being able to effectively and accurately analyze large quantities of data has the potential for very real (and very big) gains.
 To recruit the best and brightest employees that could help a company capitalize on this surge of data, companies began offering starting salaries in the six figures for job titles like data scientist and data analyst.

-It’s not just companies that are interested in big data, of course.
+It’s not just companies that are interested in big data, though.

 So, while data science is now an established career path, the details about what it actually is are still a bit fuzzy.